Making a Car Insurance Claim-What You Should Know

 Contacting Your Insurance Company

 If you need to make a claim the first thing you must do is contact your insurance company.
-It is important that you do this as soon as you possibly can or - if you have received injuries as the result of an RTA (Road Traffic Accident) - as soon as it is practical for you to do so.Most insurance companies now have direct telephone lines which have advisors who can take the details of your claim over the telephone and set the wheels in motion.
+It is important that you do this as soon as you possibly can or - if you have received injuries as the result of an RTA (Road Traffic Accident) - as soon as it is practical for you to do so.Most insurance companies now have direct telephone lines where advisors will take the details of your claim over the phone and set the claims process motion.
 Likewise if your policy offers the facility for you - as the driver - to have use of a courtesy vehicle while your own vehicle is off the road, then the insurance company can arrange this in the early stages of the claim.

 What Information Does My Insurance Company Need?

-Firstly you should provide the insurance company with your policy details; name, address policy number etc. They will ask you to confirm the nature of the claim you wish to make and also ask you for any other relevant information such as:- Names and addresses of others involved in the incident
+Firstly you should provide the insurance company with your policy details; name, address policy number etc - for this reason, it's handy to carry your insurance company phone number and your policy number around with you.
+They will ask you to confirm the nature of the claim you wish to make and also ask you for any other relevant information such as:- Names and addresses of others involved in the incident

 - Nature of damage to vehicle